emarkworth/DESeq2-Walkthrough/README.md

+# Transcription Analysis
-# DESeq2-Walkthrough
+## A DESeq2-Walkthrough

+Please open the PDF document to read the full walkthrough.

-A walkthrough of DESeq2 methods on a a public bioconductor dataset.
-Open the PDF document to read the full walkthrough.
+This is a walkthrough of DESeq2 methods on a public bioconductor dataset.